terraform-viettelidc/terraform-provider-vcloud/website/docs/index.html.markdown

 ## Argument Reference

-The following arguments are used to configure the VMware Cloud Director Provider:
+The following arguments are used to configure the Viettel IDC Cloud Provider:

 * `user` - (Required) This is the username for Cloud Director API operations.
 Can also be specified with the `VCLOUD_USER` environment variable. *v2.0+* `user` may be "administrator" (set `org` or